Skip to Main Content

 Assessing Journal Quality

 Librarians are frequently asked to provide rankings of journals in particular disciplines.
-Though there are many supposedly authoritative lists that rank journals, it might be wise to heed the motto caveat lector.
-The problem is who is the “authority" behind the “authoritative"?
-And how is he/she/they qualified to be authoritative?
+Though there are many supposedly authoritative lists that rank journals, it's difficult to make a definitive declaration of the best or top journal for any discipline.

-Some rankings are essentially based on people’s opinions, e.g. faculty are asked to rank journals in their fields.
+Some rankings are essentially based on people’s opinions (e.g. faculty are asked to rank journals in their fields).
 A common problem with such surveys is that the resultant lists often ignore journals focusing on more out of the way disciplinary areas; frequently they disproportionately represent American journals; and they often do not give appropriate attention to newer journals.
-Even when journal ranking lists utilize bibliometrics one should bear in mind that no single metric, each having a specific focus and bias, can address all relevant variables.
+Even when journal ranking lists utilize citation metrics, one should bear in mind that no single metric, each having a specific focus and bias, can address all relevant variables.
 Moreover, while a particular metric might be useful for one subject area, it might be quite inappropriate for another.

 BC Libraries have produced a guide Assessing Journal Quality that considers certain evaluative criteria under the following headings: